shichao-an/notes/docs/gopl/ch2.md

 > A short variable declaration acts like an assignment only to variables that were already declared in the same lexical block; declarations in an outer block are ignored.

 What does "declarations in an outer block are ignored" mean?

+p45 on `init` function.
+What exact algorithm does `PopCount` use?
+It seems different from the Hamming weight algorithm on Wikipedia.